PranavHendre02/Cosmic-Lens/readme.md

-# 🌌 CosmicLens
+# 🌌 Cosmic Lens

 Explore the cosmos through NASA's lens!
-CosmicLens is a **responsive web application** built using **HTML, JavaScript, and Tailwind CSS**.
+Cosmic Lens is a **responsive web application** built using **HTML, JavaScript, and Tailwind CSS**.
 It allows users to interact with two of NASA's fascinating APIs: **Mars Rover Photos** and **Astronomy Picture of the Day (APOD)**.
 With a clean UI, modern design, and responsive layout, it brings the wonders of space closer to you.

 ---

 ## 🌐 Live Website

-Check out the live site here: [CosmicLens Live](https://pranavhendre02.github.io/Cosmic-Lens/)
+Check out the live site here: [Cosmic Lens Live](https://pranavhendre02.github.io/Cosmic-Lens/)

 ![Website Screenshot](https://github.com/PranavHendre02/Cosmic-Lens/blob/8cffafbd0cbbb88dd309d53d2a542a4b5df8aa26/Cosmic%20Lens.png)